OmkarKamble1/num-uuid/README.md

 -   Generate a uuidv4() like numeric UUID.
 -   Generate a customized numeric UUID of desired length.
+-   Add prefix and suffix to UUID (optional).
 -   num_uuidV2 works fine with big values.
--   Simple, lightweight and FAST
+-   Simple, lightweight and FAST.

 <br/>